mohamedkdidi/blog-js/README.md

 ```
 cd server
 ```

-Install the Express JS and MongoDB project dependency:
+Install the Express JS and MongoDB project dependencies:

 ```
 yarn install
 ```

 Run the project with node commande

 ```
 node app
 ```

 ## Run the client side